karlvr/consistent.js/README.md

 <a href="#" ct-on-click="handleClick">Click me</a>
 ```

 Now create a scope and provide the click handler.
 Note that in the DOM the handler is `handleClick` but to define it in the scope it is `$handleClick`.
+You must follow this pattern otherwise Consistent will not find your event handler function.

+If you are using nested objects, the `$` prefix must be on the last part, e.g. `person.$handleClick`.

 ```javascript
 var scope = $("a").consistent();